7.3. IIR Filter#

 • Vitis HLS gives a RTL implementation of sample_loop with II=2.

 • This bottleneck problem is inherent to the direct-form structure of the IIR implementation, and would be more severe as the order of the IIR filter increases.
-Thus, the direct-from implementation may not be suitable for implementing higher-order IIR filters operating at a high sampling rate.
+Thus, the direct-from implementation may not be suitable for a high throughput implemention of a higher-order IIR filter.

 7.3.2.
 Transposed-form Implementation#